siberoloji/siberoloji.github.io/content/blog/2024-06-30-the-use-of-octal-binary-and-hexadecimal-literals-in-c.md

 cout &lt;&lt; "Binary literal: " &lt;&lt; c &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  Finally, the <code>main</code> function returns 0 to indicate successful execution of the program.</p>
+  Finally, the <code>main</code> function returns 0 to indicate successful execution of the program.

 <!-- wp:code -->
 <pre class="wp-block-code"><code lang="cpp" class="language-cpp">return 0;</code></pre>
 <!-- /wp:code -->

-  This code is a good demonstration of how different types of integer literals can be used in C++.</p>
+  This code is a good demonstration of how different types of integer literals can be used in C++.